-Stakeholder engagement - All stakeholder groups will be kept informed of NPSRAG activity through regular email updates alongside a programme of liaison meetings at key points throughout the season in order to gather issues and discuss mitigation measures.
+Stakeholder engagement - All stakeholder groups will be kept informed of NPSRAG activity through regular email updates alongside a programme of liaison meetings at key points throughout the season.
 Communications toolkits providing campaign messaging and materials will be shared for use by stakeholders and we will engage with specific groups on key themes to reach target audiences.

 On the ground - face to face engagement with partner staff will be key to conveying consistent responsible behaviour messaging and practical information to people while they are in the National Park.
-Pop-up information points will also be used to provide socially distant personal advice and support campaigns at key visitor hotpots.
+Pop-up information points will also be used to provide socially distant personal advice and support campaigns at key visitor hotspots.
 Signage and printed materials will also be provided where appropriate.